tmtek/AdapterTypeBinder/readme.md

 ```

 The `.add()` method receives an instance of a `AdapterTypeBinder.Binding`.
-These object are what you use to define all of your binding rules.
+These objects are what you use to define all of your binding rules.
 The method returns a self reference for convenient chaning.

 `new AdapterTypeBinder.Binding<>(MyDataType.class, MyViewHolder.class)` : When instantiating a Binding, you must specify what specific type of data you are mapping, then the specific ViewHolder type you are mapping to.